The Coronavirus (COVID-19)

 The NJ Department of Health website hosts the New Jersey COVID-19 Dashboard.
 Here you can find current statewide information about cases and trends, mortality summaries, hospital census and discharges and contact tracing organized by regions and counties.

-This state website was created to answer questions about COVID-19 and offer fast links for commonly requested services, such as, but not limited to the following:
+New Jersey's state Covid-19 website was created to answer questions about COVID-19 and offer fast links for commonly requested services, such as, but not limited to the following:

 - Understand Governor Murphy's recovery vision by reading The Road Back: Restoring Economic Health through Public Health